SettleMint

 CLI

-The dalp CLI exposes the same operations through the settings command group.
+The dalp CLI exposes the create, read, list, update, and delete operations through the settings command group.
+Hiding and unhiding is available through the API and SDK.

 dalp settings asset-class-definitions-list